fsharp/fslang-design/RFCs/FS-1092-anonymous-type-tagged-union-types.md

 This RFC will build on a separate RFC for additional implicit conversions guided by type annotations.
 (Note, RFC TBD, see  [fslang-suggestion#849](https://github.com/fsharp/fslang-suggestions/issues/849).

-Assuming this, a new implicit conversion is added for expressions where, if the known type information for of an expression is "must convert to" an erased union type, and the type of the expression is a nominal type prior to its commitment point, then that type must convert to one of the consituent types of the erased union type.
+Assuming this, a new implicit conversion is added for expressions where, if the known type information for of an expression is "must convert to" an erased union type, and the type of the expression is a nominal type prior to its commitment point, then that type must convert to one of the constituent types of the erased union type.

 This means the following is valid because the known type information for expressions `true` and `"Hello"` is in both cases "must convert to `(int|string)`".